parimal-art/intel_unnati_project/README.md

 **File Uploads:** File uploads, file names, and Static Image Mode previews were all handled by JavaScript.

 **Integration of Webcams:** The webcam was accessed, a single image (not a video) was taken, and it was processed for the Real-Time Capture Mode using the navigator.mediaDevices.getUserMedia API.

+Side-by-Side Comparison: To enable customers to compare the try-on outcomes, input and output images were presented side by side in a flexbox layout.

+# Important Features and Solutions
+**Background Removal Logic:** Added logic to verify that PNG images are truly transparent and to remove the background only when required.

+**Color Preservation:** To avoid color shifts during processing, color space conversions were handled.

+**Cropping:** To improve alignment, extra space around sunglasses was cropped using the alpha channel.

+**UI Improvements:** To improve the user experience when shopping online, side-by-side comparison and file name display were added.
+# Architecture Diagram